-All projections from 2025 onward are conditioned on the macroeconomic assumptions of moderate growth and low interest rates.
-Real GDP is assumed to grow around 3–4\% in 2024–2025 as the post-pandemic rebound continues, stabilising around 2.5\% annually in the late 2020s.
-The medium-term GDP deflator inflation is projected to ease to around 2\%, consistent with Eurozone price stability.
-Interest costs on debt are expected to rise gradually as global financial conditions normalise, but Croatia’s successful euro adoption and improved credit ratings help contain borrowing costs.
-The primary fiscal balance in the baseline is roughly in equilibrium, with small deficits of less than 1\% of GDP in the mid-2020s, approaching 0 by 2028.
-These assumptions underpin the baseline scenario.
-Deviations from them under stress are outlined in the next section.
+All projections from 2025 onward assume moderate growth and low interest rates.
+Real GDP is expected to grow at around 3 to 4 per cent in 2024--2025 as the post-pandemic rebound continues, stabilising at around 2.5 per cent annually for Croatia and 2.1 per cent for Slovenia in the late 2020s.
+The GDP deflator is projected to ease to around 2 per cent for both countries, consistent with euro area price stability.
+Interest costs are expected to rise gradually as financial conditions normalise, though Croatia's euro adoption and improved credit ratings help contain borrowing costs, and Slovenia already held investment-grade ratings entering the period.
+The primary balance for Croatia is roughly in equilibrium in the baseline, with small deficits below 1 per cent of GDP in the mid-2020s approaching zero by 2028.
+Deviations from these assumptions under stress are outlined in the next section.